A culinary education for the home kitchen — from fond to flame

 How do I store leftover Whole Roasted Chicken with Pan Jus?

-Store in an airtight container in the refrigerator for up to 3-4 days.
-Reheat gently to preserve texture.
+Store in an airtight container in the refrigerator for 3-4 days.
+Reheat gently over medium-low heat, adding a splash of broth or water to prevent drying out.

 Can I freeze Whole Roasted Chicken with Pan Jus?